-The second method modeled the CG_v and CP-CG_v trajectories as a fractional Brownian motion (fBm, Mandelbrot and Van Ness (1968).
+The second method modeled the $CG_v$ and CP- $CG_v$ trajectories as a fractional Brownian motion (fBm, Mandelbrot & Van Ness, 1968).
 Briefly, this model provides a quantitative measurement of wiggle in a trajectory.
 Through this feature, the noninteger (fractal) dimension of a trajectory can be characterized.
-In this view, if a trajectory does not fill the whole place in a plane, its dimension will be ranged between 1 and 2.
-Due to the bounded nature of the displacements, the variograms computed from the CP displacements (i.e., mean square distances $\langle \Delta x^2 \rangle$ expressed as a function of increasing time intervals Δt) display two parts.
-The inflexion between the two parts can be interpreted as the spatiotemporal limit between the two control mechanisms called into play in this cyclic organization (Collins & de Luca, 1993).
-It is possible, through fBm modeling of a CP trajectory, to objectively determine this transition point by comparing experimental and average stochastic variograms (Rougier, 1999).
+In this view, if a trajectory does not feel the whole place in a plane, its dimension will be ranged between 1 and 2.
+Due to the bounded nature of the displacements, the variograms computed from the CP displacements (i.e., mean square distances $<\Delta x^2>$ expressed as a function of increasing time intervals $\Delta t$ ) display two parts.
+The inflexion between the two parts can be interpreted as the spatiotemporal limit between the two control mechanisms called into play in this cyclic organization.
+It is possible, through fBm modeling of a CP trajectory, to assess the mean distance covered and the mean time interval from which the larger probability has to return the CP to a position that is more compatible with equilibrium principles, i.e., coming closer the $CG_v$ .

+The principle of the method, through which this transition can be objectively determined contrasts with the less objective method initially used by Collins and de Luca (1993) and is based on a comparison between experimental and average stochastic variograms (Rougier, 1999).
 For the CP trajectories, the complete stochastic process is characterized in the bi-logarithmic scaling by a one-slope straight line.
-The maximal distance between an experimental variogram and the one-slope straight line is thought to correspond to the Δt coordinate of the transition point.
-However, since the stochastic behavior, taken as a reference, is itself modified by the filters used to compute CG_v and $CP-CG_v$ movements, scaling regimes related to average stochastic variograms over the same Δt must therefore be subtracted (Rougier & Caron, 2000).
-On the whole, for each elementary $CP-CG_v$ and CG_v movement projected along the ML and AP axes, two scaling exponents (indexed as short and long latencies: H{sl} and H{ll}) as well as the spatiotemporal coordinates of the transition point ($\langle \Delta x^2 \rangle$ and Δt) were extracted.
+The maximal distance between an experimental variogram and the one-slope straight line is thought to correspond to the $\Delta t$ coordinate of the transition point.
+However, since the stochastic behavior, taken as a reference, is itself modified by the filters used to compute $CG_v$ and CP- $CG_v$ movements, scaling regimes related to average stochastic variograms over the same $\Delta t$ must therefore be subtracted (Rougier & Caron, 2000).
+On the whole, for each elementary CP- $CG_v$ and $CG_v$ movement projected along the ML and AP axes, two scaling exponents (indexed as short and long latencies: $H{sl}$ and $H{ll}$ ) as well as the spatiotemporal coordinates of the transition point ( $<\Delta x^2>$ and $\Delta t$ ) were extracted.

-As shown by the variogram, both CG_v and CP- CG_v displacements result from a combination of this set of parameters.
-To be more precise, the magnitude of the CP- CG_v movements mainly results from the level of determinism in the exploratory process (H{sl}) and the Δt from which the corrective process is initiated (in that case, the longer the Δt , the larger the $\langle \Delta x^2 \rangle$).
-Conversely, those of the CG_v movements mainly result from the delay from which the correction occurs, inferring more or less covered distances $(\langle \Delta x^2 \rangle)$ and the level of deterministic activity during the corrective process (H{II}) .
+As shown by the variogram, both $CG_v$ and CP- $CG_v$ displacements result from a combination of this set of parameters.
+To be more precise, the magnitude of the CP- $CG_v$ movements mainly results from the level of determinism in the exploratory process $(H{sl})$ and the $\Delta t$ from which the corrective process is initiated (in that case, the longer the $\Delta t$ , the larger the $<\Delta x^2>$ ).
+Conversely, those of the $CG_v$ movements mainly result from the delay from which the correction occurs, inferring more or less covered distances $(<\Delta x^2>)$ and the level of deterministic activity during the corrective process $(H{ll})$ .
 In fact, modifications in these organization do not necessarily impact classical parameters such as variances, surfaces, mean velocities (Rougier, 2008).
 Separate analyses were performed along the ML and AP axes, since different muscular groups and control mechanisms are involved in the control of body motions and in the production of CP displacements along each of these axes, respectively (Winter, 1995; Winter, Prince, Frank, Powell, & Zabjek, 1996).